Culture & History · Journal

 Edo, 1824: A Vendor Solves a Problem

-The man credited with the invention is Hanaya Yohei (華屋與兵衛), born around 1799, who operated a food cart in the Ryogoku district of Edo.
-The exact date of his innovation is debated — some sources cite 1824, others place it as late as 1827 — but the rough story is consistent across them.
+The man credited with the invention is Hanaya Yohei (華屋與兵衛), who lived from 1799 to 1858 and operated a food cart in the Ryogoku district of Edo.
+The Tokyo Metropolitan Government’s GO TOKYO gourmet guide dates the nigiri innovation to around 1824, in the Bunsei era (1804–1830).
+The exact year is debated — some sources cite 1824, others place it as late as 1827 — but the rough story is consistent across them.

-Edo at the time was a city of one million people, mostly men.
-It was the world’s largest city by population, denser than London or Paris, and almost entirely composed of laborers, merchants, samurai retainers, and artisans.
+Edo at the time was a city of roughly one million people, mostly men — among the world’s largest cities by population, denser than London or Paris, and almost entirely composed of laborers, merchants, samurai retainers, and artisans.
 The city ate fast and ate often, and a vibrant street-food economy had grown up around this — soba carts, tempura stalls, dango shops.
+As Nippon.com reports, the Japanese food historian Yoko Isassi traces that stall economy directly to Edo’s constant fires: “Because of the fires, there was always construction.
+To feed those construction workers, there were many food stalls on the street.
+Soba, tempura, and sushi, or what we call Edomae-sushi, were the popular selections on the street.”
 What did not exist was a way to eat sushi at speed.
 Fermented sushi took months to prepare; pressed sushi took hours and required equipment.

 Hanaya’s innovation was to skip fermentation entirely.
-He vinegared his rice — using the rice vinegar (komezu) that had become widely available in the previous decades thanks to improved sake brewing — to give it the sour preservative effect that fermentation had previously provided.
-He shaped the rice by hand into small portions.
+He vinegared his rice — using the rice vinegar (komezu, 米酢) that had become cheap and widely available in the previous decades.
+The vinegar maker Mizkan traces this to its own founder, Nakano Matazaemon, who from 1804 began making an affordable vinegar from sake lees — a cheap byproduct of brewing — which put vinegared rice within reach of ordinary Edo cooks.
+The vinegar gave the rice the sour preservative effect that fermentation had previously provided.
+Hanaya shaped the rice by hand into small portions.
 And he pressed onto each one a small piece of raw or lightly cooked fish caught that morning in Edo Bay, the body of water now called Tokyo Bay.

 The result was something a working man could buy in five seconds, eat in fifteen, and finish on his way back to work.
 It was the original fast food.
 The format was named after the bay it depended on: edomae (江戸前), “in front of Edo,” meaning fish from the bay directly outside the city.